-Mary Cummings is an associate agent at Betsy Amster Literary Enterprises.
+Mary Cummings is a literary agent at Betsy Amster Literary Enterprises.
 She represents fiction and poetry for children and teens, from picture books to middle grade and young adult novels, including contemporary and historical, humor, mystery, fantasy, and multi-cultural.
 (No children’s nonfiction, please.)
 She represents both career writers and newcomers.
-Learn more about Betsy here.
+Learn more about Mary here.

 Jennie Goloboy is a literary agent with Red Sofa Literary Agency in Minnesota.
 She represents science fiction and fantasy (especially with a literary flair), historical nonfiction (no memoir), romance (primarily with sci-fi/fantasy elements), and young adult fiction.
 She is excited to meet with all kinds of writers and hopefully build her client list.
 Learn more about Jennie here.

-Abby Saul is a literary agent with Browne & Miller Literary Associates.
+Abby Saul [SOLD OUT OF PITCH APPOINTMENTS] is a literary agent with The Lark Group.
 She’s looking for great and engrossing writing, no matter what the genre, and is actively exploring new digital possibilities for books.
 (She also occasionally reps young adult and middle grade, but does not want to see fantasy or science fiction for any age of reader.)
 A magna cum laude graduate of Wellesley College, Abby spends her weekends—when she’s not reading—cooking and hiking with her husband.
 Learn more about Abby here.

-Elizabeth May is an editorial assistant at Kensington Publishing Corporation.
+Elizabeth May [SOLD OUT OF PITCH APPOINTMENTS] is an editorial assistant at Kensington Publishing Corporation.
 She is seeking: Fiction areas of interest include action/adventure, commercial, fantasy, general, historical, horror, humorous, LGBTQ, literary, mystery, new adult, religious, romance, science fiction, women’s fiction.
 Nonfiction areas of interest: biography, crafts/DIY, history, humor, journalism, memoir, pop culture, travel, and true crime.
 Learn more about Elizabeth here.

 Dawn Frederick is a literary agent with Red Sofa Literary Agency.
 She represents writers of young adult, middle grade, and graphic novels.
 She also personally seeks nonfiction in the following categories: biography, creative (narrative) nonfiction, history, humor, pop culture, women’s narratives (chick lit nonfiction), sports, social issues and current affairs, pop culture.
 Learn more about Dawn here.